-Homeschooling is a wonderful opportunity to teach and train not only our kids’ minds, but also their hearts.
-Often though, we get so busy and caught up with things, that we forget some important things which every homeschooler needs to remember.
+Homeschooling is a wonderful opportunity to teach and train our kids’ minds, and also their hearts.
+Often though, we get so busy and caught up with things, that we forget some important things every Homeschool Mom must remember!

 1. Regardless of how qualified you may or may not feel, the best teacher God can provide for your kids is YOU, his parent.